VinillaCoffee/COOM/README.md

 1) Changing the textures of the surrounding walls, ceiling and floor
 2) Varying the size, shape and type of enemies
 3) Randomizing the view height of the agent, and
-4) Adding objects to the environment which act as obstacles, blocking the agent’s movement.
+4) Adding objects to the environment which act as obstacles, blocking the agent's movement.

 #### Tasks in the Cross-Domain 8 (CD8) sequence
 ![Default](assets/images/sequences/CD8_sequence.png)